SK1Y101/doc-linting-tools/README.md

 * `pandoc`
 * `linkchecker`

-> ⚠️ You must still provide a properly formatted personal dictionary for `aspell`, named `plist.per`, placed in your `$HOME` directory.
+> ⚠️ You must still provide a properly formatted personal dictionary for `aspell`, named `plist.pws`, placed in your `$HOME` directory.
 See `man aspell` for format details.

 ---